O JARGON BUSTER

 - The longest course common colour-coded

-although occasionally a longer Black course is
+course, although occasionally a longer Black

-Technically difficult, but no harder than the Blue
+harder than the Blue course.
+The

-with significant route choice.
+vegetation), with significant route choice.

-If possible, finding the controls should
+If possible, finding the controls

-require careful map reading
+should require careful map reading (although it must

-the map without needing luck;
+map without needing luck; controls should never be

 - BSOA